noahehall/theBookOfNoah/0current/languages/javascript/react.md

 ## gotchas

+- Returning null from a component’s render method does not affect the firing of the component’s lifecycle methods
+- array elements and keys
+  - keys are not needed if each item is a component
+  - keys are needed if created the item in an array (e.g. via a [].map)
 - defaultProps only used for undefined props; e.g. null props will still be null (and wont use the value assigned in defaultprops)
 - react events are camelCase and not lowercase
   - e.g. `onclick` === `onClick`